Top-Q/difido-reports/README.md

 ### JSystem
 The JSystem binding exists but it is part of the [JSystem](http://jsystem.org/) project.

-## Full Documentation
-A complete documentation of how to use the project please refer to our [readthedocs](http://difido.readthedocs.io/en/latest/index.html)

 ## Support
 Bugs and feature requests are acceptible via GitHub issues